Active Duty Health Care

 f.
 Pregnant Soldier Sick Call.
 Pregnant Soldiers with non-pregnancy related health care concerns (i.e. foot pain, knee pain, sore throat, upper respiratory infection, etc.) should refer to page six of their purple colored Pregnancy and Childbirth Guide (issued during the first appointment with OB Clinic) before calling 558-2000 for an appointment with their Primary Care Manager.
 Soldiers experiencing medical problems related to the pregnancy (i.e. bleeding, cramping) who are less than 20 weeks into their pregnancy may call the OB-GYN clinic (558¬2276) to speak to a triage nurse or may report to the Emergency Room.
 Soldiers pregnant greater than 20 weeks experiencing medical problems related to the pregnancy may call the OB-GYN clinic to speak to a triage nurse or report to Labor & Delivery on the 3rd floor of the hospital to be checked by the on-call provider.

 g.
-Emergency Room, RACH.
-Attempting to use the Emergency Room in lieu of the appropriate sick call location creates significant resource challenges, resulting in delays and increased patient wait times.
-The Emergency Room is for emergent or urgent medical care only.
-When in doubt, report to the Emergency Room and you will be triaged.
-Due to the nature of Emergency Medicine and the triage process, your wait in the ER could be significant.
-You may be instructed to call for an appointment or use your appointed place for sick call if your illness or injury is not deemed emergent or urgent.
+Urgent Care, RACH.
+Attempting to use the Urgent Care Clinic in lieu of the appropriate sick call location creates significant resource challenges, resulting in delays and increased patient wait times.
+The UCC is for urgent medical care only.
+When in doubt, report to the UCC and you will be triaged.
+You may be instructed to call for an appointment or use your appointed place for sick call if your illness or injury is not deemed urgent.

 Appointments can also be made with your Primary Care Manager by using Tricare On-Line: www.tricareonline.com.